YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUFILRNDWNFL
 ------------------------

-MUFILRNDWNFL, File: xxxx rundown failed
+MUFILRNDWNFL, File xxxx rundown failed

 MUPIP Error: This indicates that the RUNDOWN command could not close a database.